U.S. civil rights pioneer, congressman John Lewis dies | Politics

 U.S. civil rights pioneer, congressman John Lewis dies

-John Lewis, a pioneer of the civil rights movement and long-time member of the U.S. House of Representatives, died on Friday.
-Lewis, a member of Congress from Atlanta who had announced in December that he had advanced pancreatic cancer, was 80.
+John Lewis, a pioneer of the civil rights movement and long-time member of the U.S. House of Representatives, died on Friday, a passing that prompted tributes from leaders across the political spectrum.
+A Democratic member of Congress from Atlanta, Lewis had announced in December that he had advanced pancreatic cancer.
+He was 80.

+Lewis was a protege of the Rev. Martin Luther King Jr., whom he met after writing to him when Lewis was just 18.
+He was the last surviving speaker from the 1963 March on Washington, having stood beside King when he made his "I Have a Dream" speech.
+"Saddened to hear the news of civil rights hero John Lewis passing.
+Melania and I send our prayers to him and his family," President Donald Trump wrote on Twitter on Saturday.
+Earlier, Trump ordered flags to fly at half-staff through the day.

+Lewis tangled with Trump even before the Republican took office.
+In January 2017, Lewis said he did not view Trump as a "legitimate" president because of Russian meddling in the 2016 election to boost his candidacy.
+Trump drew criticism even from fellow Republicans when he called Lewis "all talk" and "no action."

 Using a cane, Lewis walked with Washington Mayor Muriel Bowser on a street by the White House that Bowser had just renamed Black Lives Matter Plaza.
 It had just been dedicated with a large yellow mural - large enough to be seen from space - reading "Black Lives Matter."
 Tributes quickly began pouring in from other politicians, Lewis' fellow Democrats and Republicans.